virgili0/Virgilio/Topics/starting-a-data-project.md

 Try to form specific, well-written questions, to minimize the time used by the respondent.
 For example, the question "how do I analyze a time series?" is too general, and a short Google search is all it takes to get the answer.

-Instead, a question like "to analyze a time series and train a model that preaches 2 steps forward in the future, is it better to approach X or approach Y?".
+Instead, a question like "to analyze a time series and train a model that predicts 2 steps forward in the future, is it better to approach X or approach Y?".

 If the questions are too general or show laziness they'll likely remain unanswered...